rsyslog/rsyslog/source/configuration/modules/omruleset.rst

    provided to omruleset should be submitted to.
 This ruleset must already have been defined.
 Note that the directive is automatically reset after each :omruleset: action and there is no default.
-This is done to prevent accidential loops in ruleset definition, what can happen very quickly.
+This is done to prevent accidental loops in ruleset definition, what can happen very quickly.
 The :omruleset: action will NOT be honored if no ruleset name has been defined.
 As usual, the ruleset name must be specified in front of the action that it modifies.